Xachaeus/AdvSerial/README.md

 AdvSerial.Read() will return an arduino String object containing the received message.
 Note that this function will stop the program until it receives the delimiter that was set.

+To wait and receive a full message without stopping the program:

+	String message = instace.Background_Read();

+Syntax:

+	instance : An instance of AdvSerial() object.

+AdvSerial.Background_Read() will log all incoming serial data to a buffer and return the buffer as a string when it receives the delimiter.
+However, Background_Read() will return an empty string when called until it receives a full message, allowing your program to continue running while it collects data in the background.